cmfredricksen/web-dev-prep/src/routes/posts/deploy-netlify.md

 ### Going forward

 Whenever you make changes to your website and push the changes to GitHub, Netlify will rebuild your site and re-deploy it.
-It may take 2-5 minutes, but once it is done the changes will be reflected on your site.
+It may take a minute or two, but once it is done the changes will be reflected on your site.